cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/_index.md

 ## Android

-The Cloudflare WARP Android client (known in the Google Play store as [1.1.1.1: Faster & Safer Internet](https://play.google.com/store/apps/details?id=com.cloudflare.onedotonedotonedotone&hl=en_US&gl=US) allows for an automated install via tools like Intune, Google Endpoint Manager, and others.
+The Cloudflare WARP Android client, known in the Google Play store as [Cloudflare One Agent](https://play.google.com/store/apps/details?id=com.cloudflare.cloudflareoneagent&hl=en_US&gl=US), allows for an automated install via tools like Intune, Google Endpoint Manager, and others.

 To proceed with the installation, here is an example of the XML code you will need: